-The spirit of this community – and the sense of family that pervades CRMC – can be seen in the corps of volunteers who give their time to work at the front desk or in the gift shop, to carry flowers to patient floors, or to smile and talk with families, giving directions or just visiting.
+The sense of family that pervades Coffee Regional Medical Center can be seen in the corps of volunteers who give their time to work at the front desk or in the gift shop, to carry flowers to patient floors or to smile and talk with families, giving directions or just visiting.
 Whatever your strengths or interests, whatever amount of time you have to offer, there’s a place for you among our volunteers.
-For additional information, call Margie Spivey, Director of Volunteers, at 912-383-6910.

 For Larry Crosby, volunteering at CRMC is a way to give back to the institution where his late wife received such wonderful care.
 An added blessing, he says, was meeting another volunteer, who is now his second wife.